Black, brown, white, cream, red, fawn, brindle, pied

 What’s the Price of Beago Puppies?

-A Beago puppy will cost you anywhere from $200 to $800 depending on where you go to adopt them.
+A Beago puppy will cost you anywhere between $200 to $800 depending on where you go to adopt them.
 Take a breeder, for example, they are going to cost on the higher side due to the background and health information they can provide.
 A rescue shelter, on the other hand, will be using any profit to help other animals that come their way.

 Whichever way you choose to go, you want to research the facility to ensure they are a reputable kennel.
 Check your local legislation to see what type of license they should have.
 If you go through a breeder, ask to meet the parents and see their records.
 All of these things will ensure that you are adopting a healthy pet from a safe and secure environment.